cultuurnet/apidocs/projects/release-notes/docs/introduction.md

 # Welcome to our release notes 🚀

 Welcome to our public release notes.
-In this dedicated space we will publish a changelog for our different products and API's:
+In this dedicated space we will publish a changelog for our different products and APIs:
 * Authentication methods
 * UiTdatabank Entry API
 * UiTdatabank Search API